wilzbach/docs.asyncy.com/storyscript/intro/README.md

 ## Use Cases

-All backend-oriented services can be easily spawned from Storyscript— often with a single line of code.
+All backend-oriented services can be easily spawned from Storyscript, often with a single line of code.

-Here are a few examples of the types of use-cases Storyscript is empowered to fufill:
+Here are a few examples of the types of use cases Storyscript is empowered to fufill:

 |                               	|                       	|                             	|
 |-------------------------------	|------------------------	|-----------------------------	|